 Terrorism and CERT

-The course is free to attend, and is approximately 24 hours in length, broken into several classes to accommodate our citizens and their schedules.
-Our CERT members have been utilized to assist the Salem and Loachapoka tornadoes, missing persons searches, and other non-emergency needs from our first responders.
+The course costs $10 per person (cost covers administrative costs and cost of the first aid cards), and is 24 hours in length, broken into several classes to accommodate our citizens and their schedules.
+Our CERT members have been utilized to assist in the aftermath of tornadoes, missing persons searches, and other emergency and non-emergency needs from our first responders and community members.

 Click here for more information about the CERT program.